Bus stop disability access upgrade

 There are four types of bus stops in regional Queensland.

 - Minimum Boarding Point - servicing locations where there are low passenger volumes.
 These stops have low frequency bus services and are generally located in outer suburban or non-urban areas.

 - Regular - will be installed where there are low passenger volumes or are used by outbound services.
 These stops have low frequency bus services and are generally located in outer suburban or non-urban areas.

 - Intermediate - servicing locations where there are moderate passenger volumes.
 They are predominantly located in suburban areas and targeted transport corridors.

 - Premium/Signature - servicing locations where there are moderate to high passenger volumes.
 These stops are predominantly located at major attractions such as CBDs and shopping centres.

-Council's program will consist of upgrades to all three types of bus stops in suitable areas.
+The City's program consists of upgrades to all four types of bus stops in suitable areas.

 The program will result in improved access to our city's bus stops and easier access to public transport.
 Seniors and people with disabilities will greatly benefit from the upgrades with the aid of tactile markers, improved wheelchair access and allocated wheelchair waiting areas.